 Fatal and serious infections (including bacterial, viral, or fungal infections) and opportunistic infections have occurred in patients treated with JAYPIRCA.
-In the clinical trial, Grade 3 or higher infections occurred in 17% of 583 patients, most commonly pneumonia (9%), with fatal infections occurring in 4.1% of patients.
-Sepsis occurred in 4.5% of patients and febrile neutropenia in 2.9%.
-Opportunistic infections after treatment with JAYPIRCA have included, but are not limited to, Pneumocystis jirovecii pneumonia and fungal infection.
+In the clinical trial, Grade 3 or higher infections occurred in 24% of 593 patients, most commonly pneumonia (14%), with fatal infections occurring in 4.4% of patients.
+Sepsis occurred in 6% of patients and febrile neutropenia in 4%.
+In patients with CLL/SLL, Grade 3 or higher infections occurred in 32% of patients, with fatal infections occurring in 8%.
+Opportunistic infections after treatment with JAYPIRCA have included, but are not limited to, Pneumocystis jirovecii pneumonia and fungal infection [see Adverse Reactions (6.1)].